 Lacking comprehensive information about employment opportunities, earning potential, and the long-term implications of student debt, many students feel remorse about attending college.

-One of the most common regrets students have is accumulating too much student debt, especially for a degree that doesn’t translate into a well-paying job.
+One of the most common regrets is accumulating too much student debt, especially for a degree that doesn’t translate into a well-paying job.
 As a result, fewer than half of students (48%) believe that college is worth the cost.

 If they could do it over, 40% of students would choose a different major — perhaps one with stronger job prospects and higher starting salaries.
 Additionally, 41% would choose a different college with lower tuition costs, more career resources, or better academic programs.